ohasis/gaming-the-system-data-analysis/README.md

 ## Gaming the System: Analyzing If Genres Predict a Video Game's Success

-This data analysis was created as a part of the final project Anish Devineni, Ethan Heffernan, Dayoung Ki, Pranav Nair, and I worked on while taking the course **COGS 108: Data Science in Practice**.
+This data analysis was created as a part of the final project Anish Devineni, Ethan Heffernan, Dayoung Ki, Pranav Nair, and Artemis Lopez worked on while taking the course **COGS 108: Data Science in Practice**.

 It reflects the knowledge gleaned from the datasets we gathered from Kaggle, all related to video games.
 It reflects the knowledge learned as part of this course, including: